noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

    (That is, unless we end up using - instead of the unified system log - some custom 'logging backend' for CocoaLumberJack (This custom backend would (perhaps among other things I can't remember rn) manage writing the logs to a file instead of the unified system log managing that.)

   To 'synchronize' the log levels, and clean things up, we could do the following:\
-  We could remove CocoaLumberJack from our codebase, and then redefine the CCLJ logging macros to invoke os_log() instead.
+  1. We could remove CocoaLumberJack from our codebase, and use the unified system log directly.
+To do this we could simply redefine the CCLJ logging macros to invoke os_log() instead.
 E.g. DDLogDebug(...) would invoke os_log_debug(OS_LOG_DEFAULT, ...).
-These new macros would always cause some overhead, instead of being stripped by the compiler in release builds - which I think is how CocoaLumberJack works - but I believe the overhead would be very small, and the simplification might be worth it.
+These new macros might cause some additional overhead, since they wouldn't be stripped out by the compiler in release builds - which I think is what CocoaLumberJack does - but I believe the overhead would be very small.
+  2. We could remove the dependency on the unified system log and use a custom logging backend for CocoaLumberJack instead.
+Then we could fully control the logging behavior by modifying the state of CocoaLumberJack while the app is running.
+  3. We could configure our Info.plist to always enable the highest logLevel (`debug`) on the OS level, so that the OS would never filter our logs.
+(More on that below) Then we could control the logLevel using just the app-internal CocoaLumberJack logLevel

 #### Simplification: No need for DEBUG builds